Pat venison pieces dry with paper towel and season with salt and pepper.

 Heat last tablespoon of oil until shimmering.
 Add onion and celery and cook until softened, about 5 minutes.
 Stir in garlic until fragrant, about 30 seconds.

 Stir in flour and cook until lightly browned, about 2 minutes.
-Add tomato paste, wine, and chicken broth, thyme, bay leaves, and browned venison, scraping up any browned bits on the bottom of the pan.
+Add tomato paste, wine, and chicken broth, thyme, bay leaves, and browned venison with accumulated juices, scraping up any browned bits on the bottom of the pan.

-Bring to a boil.
-Reduce heat, cover, and simmer for 1 hour.
+Bring to a simmer, cover, and cook for 1 hour.

 Stir in potatoes and carrots.
-Return to a boil, reduce heat, cover, and simmer 1 hour longer, until venison is tender.
+Return to a simmer, cover, and cook 1 hour longer, until venison is tender.

 Remove bay leaves and any thyme stems.
-Stir in peas and cover for 5 minutes.
-Season to taste with salt and pepper
+Off the heat, stir in peas and cover for 5 minutes.
+Season to taste with salt and pepper.